-Not Keeping Up with Finances
+Failure to Keep Up with Finances

-Designers, as it turns out, aren’t accountants.
+Designers aren’t accountants.
 But if you have a business, you need to keep track of every penny that comes in and goes out.
 Otherwise, you can find yourself in a heap of trouble when tax time rolls around.